Parents falsely accused of child abuse tell their story to NewsChannel 6

 On August 14th, 2019 WJBF NewsChannel 6 and other local media outlets reported 33-year-old William (Trey) and 30-year-old Cara Partridge had been arrested for child cruelty.
 At the time, he was a Columbia County firefighter.
 She was a Columbia County Sheriff’s Office deputy jailer.

-Nine monthsr later, the Augusta Judicial Circuit dropped those charges.
+Nine months later, the Augusta Judicial Circuit dropped those charges.
 But the judging, and the stigma, aren’t so easily erased.

 “My husband was watching Jaxon and he did accidentally drop our son as he was standing up.”